senithkay/vscode-extensions-public/src/notebook/notebook.md

     - Because of putting the cell content into the main function in temporary `bal` file completions for module level are not working at the moment.
 (Ex:- `import`)
 -   Improvements for debugger
     - Support provided by the debugger is very limited now, as we are required to provide a `.bal` file for Ballerina debug adapter.
 And providing content for that file is tricky.
 So the main possible improvement for this is to more intelligent way to create the `.bal` file with the associated cell contents from the respective notebook.
+    - Fix breakpoints disabling when running the debug mode.
+Even though the breakpoints are correctly get hit, the red dot which shows that point as a breakpoint sometimes hidden,or showed as a red circle or a grey circle.
 -   Add Semantic highlighting